oneTimePad/advantage/README.md

   - Multi-agent

 ### Dependencies
 These are the tested dependencies.
-Although higher version will probably work.
+Although higher versions will probably work.
 ```
 tensorflow==1.10.0
 gym